No Result

 For self-published authors—who now make up 50% of Kindle bestsellers (WriteStats)—an email list is the single most valuable marketing asset you can build.

-Step 1: Set Clear Goals for Your Email Marketing
+Step 1: Set Clear Objectives for Your Email Marketing

 Ask yourself: What do I want my email list to do for me?